tsarwar0/exercises/README.md

 # DevSecOps Security

-## Overview This repository demonstrates some common concepts and sample code that gives you  idea and understanding of securing pods , containers and your pipelines .
+## This repository demonstrates some common concepts and sample code that gives you  idea and understanding of securing pods , containers and your pipelines .
 Will also provide some common best practices used in the world of K8s , docker , pod security and CI/CD pipelines.

 ## Docker Security Best Practice
 - **Authentic Base Images:** Reduces the risk of vulnerabilities by always using official images from trusted sources.
 Official images are regularly updated ,maintained and verified.